 The directors are aware of the requirement to balance current and future needs.
 The directors always aim to set a balanced budget with annual income balancing annual expenditure, but due to the lagged funding model, the policy to use brought forward reserves to balance future annual budgets (on a temporary and sustainable basis) is adopted.
-The level of unrestricted reserves at 31 August 2021 was £736k and the amount of cash reserves held by the Academy is £1.4m.
+The level of unrestricted reserves at 31 August 2023 was £904k and the amount of cash reserves held by the Academy is £1.3m.

-The Trust is recognising a significant pension fund deficit of £2,707,000.
+The Trust is recognising a significant pension fund deficit of £nil.
+This liability is paid over a number of years and does not crystallize as a single sum owing.
+Future pension fund valuations may see this liability vary based on fund performance.
+The preliminary pension findings showed a surplus of £868k, however the board have made the decision to impair this back down to a neutral position as the board are not confident that the economic benefits of the asset will flow into the trust.
 This liability is paid over a number of years and does not crystallize as a single sum owing.
 Future pension fund valuations may see this liability vary based on fund performance.